Commitment to eliminate deforestation

 During 2020, we examined the deforestation risk within our supply chains in order to ensure the effectiveness and efficiency of our current and future measures.
 The aim of this assessment was to identify any adverse impacts our company may have on forests, gain insights into our actual impacts and understand where our greatest level of influence is throughout the global supply chains of the ALDI SOUTH Group.

-In 2021, we will publish an International Position Statement comprising the results of our deforestation risk assessment and commodity specific milestones.
+At the beginning of 2022, we will publish an International Position Statement comprising the results of our deforestation risk assessment and commodity specific milestones.
 The statement will set out how we aim to eliminate deforestation from our high priority supply chains by 2030.

 Our major fields of action in order to tackle deforestation in our high priority supply chains are: